“Do you sleep next to your phone?”

 If you use your phone as an alarm clock, a healthy alternative is to buy a simple battery powered clock.
 Bed Bath and Beyond has a good selection of them, including analog clocks.

-You can also turn your WiFi off at night, creating even greater peace in your home and in your nervous system.
+Further action would be to turn your WiFi off at night, creating even greater peace in your home and in your nervous system.
 Putting it on a timer is a solution, let’s say off from 11:30pm to 7am.

 The strongest source of wireless radiation in a house is a cordless phone.
 The primary base station acts like a cell tower, constantly showering the entire space with wireless radiation.
 This is worth replacing with a corded phone.